dribnet/purvs/README.md

 ## Creative Coding 2: Custom Pixel

-First Photograph test sketch of a Mountain landscape image
+Completed first batch of Sketches will move onto deciding a theme in the next commit